Classification: tyrosine kinase inhibitor

 How to Take Axitinib

-Axitinib comes in a tablet form (1mg or 5mg tablets) and is taken twice a day, 12 hours apart.
+Axitinib comes in a tablet form and is taken twice a day, 12 hours apart.
 The tablet should be swallowed whole with a glass of water, with or without food.
-If you vomit after taking the dose, do not take another dose.
+Do not break, crush or chew the tablet.
+If you forget to take a dose or vomit after taking the dose, do not take another dose.
 Take your next dose at the usual time.
+If you are having trouble swallowing your medication contact your pharmacist or care team.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
+These include: grapefruit, grapefruit juice, rifampin, dexamethasone, phenytoin, carbamazepine, rifabutin, rifapentin, phenobarbital, and St. John's wort, efavirenz, and nafcillin.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling